LoveIiei/MySpotifyDownload/README.md

 # How to use:

+Use pip install requirements.txt to download all libraries used in the program

 Need to have a chromedriver(default) or edgedriver(need a change in the code)

 Remember to have your local ssl certificate ready